Eterion/ES6css/docs/guide.md

 <Tip>

-This ofcourse must correctly point to `node_modules` directory, but that's up to you to make sure it's correct.
+This of course must correctly point to `node_modules` directory, but that's up to you to make sure it's correct.

 </Tip>

 ```scss
 @import 'esm-scss/dist/esm';
 ```

-## Constant Placement

-Customization and settings is available through [constants](/const.md).
-All constants are defined with `!default` flag, this means all constants must be placed **before** the `dist/esm` import.

 ## Modules